 This fast-track course requires an average of six hours of study a week from October to May.
 After that you will be working on your dissertation under the guidance of your supervisor.

-You will have access to your tutors in a variety of ways (e.g. by email, Blackboard discussion board, Skype) if you have any issues or questions relating to the course, and they will be on hand to guide and support you.
+You will have access to your tutors in a variety of ways (email, the Blackboard discussion board and Skype) if you have any issues or questions relating to the course, and they will be on hand to guide and support you.

 Assessments consist of a combination of written assignments, supervised mini-projects and presentations.

 See our full glossary of assessment terms.

 Careers / Further study